BenCradick/Program_Translation_P2/README.txt

-Attempt at option 3 was made.
+Attempt at option 3 was made.git p

 The FSA table is implemented modularly over a few functions, c++ makes it not_fun++ to store functions in an array, and access them.